marmelab/react-admin/docs/Admin.md

 );
 ```

-**Tip**: If your custom `catchAll` component contains react-router `<Route>` components, this allows you to register new routes displayed within the admin-on-rest layout easily.
-Note that these routes will match *after* all the admin-on-rest resource routes have been tested.
-To add custom routes *before* the admin-on-rest ones, and therefore override the default resource routes, use the [`customRoutes` prop](#customroutes) instead.
+**Tip**: If your custom `catchAll` component contains react-router `<Route>` components, this allows you to register new routes displayed within the react-admin layout easily.
+Note that these routes will match *after* all the react-admin resource routes have been tested.
+To add custom routes *before* the react-admin ones, and therefore override the default resource routes, use the [`customRoutes` prop](#customroutes) instead.

 ## `menu`